awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/selecting_instance_types.md

 We determined that in order to be flexible and allow running on multiple instance types across R instance family, we will submit our Spark application with **"–executor-memory=18GB –executor-cores=4"**.

-We will use **[amazon-ec2-instance-selector](https://github.com/aws/amazon-ec2-instance-selector)** to help us select the relevant instance types and families with sufficient number of vCPUs and RAM.
-For example: We identified R family instances, so EMR can run executors that will consume 4 vCPUs and 18 GB of RAM and still leave free RAM for the operating system and other processes.
-First, we can select different-sized instance types from current generation, such as r5.xlarge, r5.2xlarge and r5.4xlarge.
-Next, we can select different-sized instance types from previous generation, such as r4.xlarge, r4.2xlarge and r4.4xlarge.
-Last, we can select different-sized instances from R family local storage and processor variants, such as R5d instance types (local NVMe-based SSDs) and R5a instance types (powered by AMD processors).
+To apply the instance diversification best practices while meeting the application constraints defined in the previous section, we can add different instances sizes from the latest generation, such as r5.xlarge, r5.2xlarge and r5.4xlarge.
+We can also add instances from previous generations such as r4.xlarge, r4.2xlarge and r4.4xlarge.
+There are even variants, such as R5d instance types (local NVMe-based SSDs) and R5a instance types (powered by AMD processors) that can be included.

+{{% notice info %}}
 There are over 275 different instance types available on EC2 which can make the process of selecting appropriate instance types difficult. **[amazon-ec2-instance-selector](https://github.com/aws/amazon-ec2-instance-selector)** helps you select compatible instance types for your application to run on.
 The command line interface can be passed resource criteria like vCPUs, memory, network performance, and much more and then return the available, matching instance types.
+{{% /notice %}}

+We will use **amazon-ec2-instance-selector** to help us select the relevant instance types and families with sufficient number of vCPUs and RAM.

 Let's first install **amazon-ec2-instance-selector** on Cloud9 IDE: